Vision Language Models Cannot Reason About Physical Transformation: Experiments

 \subsection{Human Baseline}

-Given the large number of questions and the cost of human annotation, we curated a representative subset by randomly selecting one out of every eight task configurations for each quantitative property, counterbalanced across conservation tasks and non-conserving controls.
-This resulted in a total of 864 questions.
-We hypothesize that reduced variation in task-irrelevant features is unlikely to compromise the benchmark's validity or generalizability given the robustness of human reasoning.
-Participants received the same stimuli and three-choice questions as the VLMs, with the exception that they directly selected answers rather than requiring LLM judge parsing.
+Given the large number of questions and the cost of human annotation, we curated a representative subset by randomly selecting one out of every eight task configurations for each quantitative property, counterbalanced across conservation tasks and non-conserving controls, resulting in 864 questions total.
+We recruited 7 participants online through a professional data-collection platform with standardized quality-control procedures.
+One participant was excluded for chance-level performance on a consecutive block of questions, indicating inattention, leaving 6 participants for analysis.
+Participants received the same visual and textual stimuli as the VLMs through a human-friendly interface and directly selected answers without any LLM-based answer parsing.
 The aggregated human accuracy reaches 98.35\%, consistent with decades of developmental research showing that humans from late childhood reliably solve conservation tasks with near-perfect accuracy \citep{piaget1965number,houdé1997numerical, pezzulo2013computational, Viarouge2019numerical}.
 These results validate our benchmark design and its adaptation for evaluating VLMs.
-Detailed breakdown and comparison with models are highlighted in Appendix \ref{app:complete}.
+Detailed breakdown and comparison with models are highlighted in Appendix~\ref{app:complete}.